 In 1936, Brownie won a contest to paint a mural at the Texas Centennial in Dallas.
 While there, she met Robert W. Wise, who was in charge of the Ford Motor Company's exhibit.
 The couple married on December 15, 1936, and moved to Detroit shortly afterwards.
 Their only child, Jerry Wise, was born in May 1938.

 A Dream Life

 At home with a young child, Wise frequently contributed to the Detroit News' "Experience" column, a readers' forum to which many people (most probably women) wrote under pen names like "Gin Whistle," "Hippety Hop," and "Nokansee."
-Wise chose the pen name "Hibiscus" and she wrote long, carefully crafted descriptions of her life for the other contributors.
+Wise chose the pen name "Hibiscus" and she wrote long, carefully crafted description of her life for the other contributors.
 What she wrote, however, was wishful thinking.
 She described her house in Dearborn as "Lovehaven," and her husband, "Yankee," as a devoted husband.
 She told her column friends how homesick she was for the big mansion in Natchez, Mississippi, where she had grown up with loyal servants and the finest things.
 In reality, however, Robert Wise was a violent drunk, and the idealized Southern plantation childhood she described had nothing to do with her real upbringing.

 Success in Sales